 Your puppy receives his first defenses against disease through the colostrum (the substance that he gets from mom in the first few days after birth before her milk starts).
 The protection of the colostrum will last anywhere from 3 – 12 weeks.
 How well and how long will your puppy be protected depends on several factors:

 1. The mother's genetic make-up.
 Eastern European bloodlines of German Shepherds are known to be hardy and usually have an overall stronger genetic make-up.
-They have been developed for hard work on the other side of the Iron Curtain in conditions that were often less than ideal.
-Natural selection has harshly shaped this line from which only the strongest of the strongest survived.
-As a result, despite all the horrible things that Communism has delivered to the world, it has produced a very strong dog with nerves of steel.
-This is what I hoped Dagny would bring to the table when I matched her with Hank.
+They have been bred for hard work on the other side of the Iron Curtain in conditions that were often less than ideal.
+Natural selection has harshly shaped this line and only the strongest of the strongest survived.
+As a result, despite all the horrible things that Communism has delivered to the world, it has produced a very strong dog with a greater capacity to withstand diseases.
+This, among other things is what the eastern lines bring to our breeding program.

-I am writing this to let you know that your pups had the absolute best start possible but this does not mean that they are out of danger.
-Having mom's immunity may be a great thing however, we don't know when it will fade from their system.
-Until it does, none of the puppies can develop their own antibodies.
+I am writing this to let you know that your pup had the absolute best start in life but this does not mean that he is out of danger.
+Having mom's immunity may be a great thing however, we don't know when it will fade from his system.
+Until it does, none of the vaccines administered will work and none of the puppies can develop their own antibodies.

-It's like shooting in the dark knowing that between 3 and 12 weeks of age one of those shots will hit the target.
+It's like shooting in the dark knowing that between 3 and 16 weeks of age one of those shots will hit the target.
 This means that there might be a short window of time when your pup will not be protected.
-This will take place from when Dagny's antibodies wear off and your next scheduled shot.
+This will take place from when mom's antibodies wear off and your next scheduled shot.

-High stress is known to strongly affect the immune system and leaving the litter is probably the most stressful situation your pup will experience.
+High stress is known to strongly affect the immune system and leaving the litter is probably one of the most stressful situations your pup will experience.
 I know that you want to take your puppy everywhere and introduce him to all your friends and their pets but, be wise about it.
-Socialization at this age is extremely important however, you should do it with care.
+Socialization at this age is extremely important.
+However, you should do it with care.

 Avoid places with a lot of dog traffic like dog parks (or any kind of park where people walk their dogs), pet stores or the grassy patches at gas stations.
 If you must stop your car to let your puppy potty, do it in a spot where no other dog owner would.
 Take your dog out in your own yard or take him to visit friends who have healthy, vaccinated pets.

-Your shoes are probably the greatest carriers of pathogens so be mindful about where they've been and, if needed, leave them outside or throw them in the washer.
+Your shoes are probably the greatest carriers of pathogens so be mindful about where they've been and, if in doubt, leave them outside or throw them in the washer.

 The vet is the most dangerous place where you will take your dog.
+Think of it as the place where sick puppies go to die.
+Too harsh?
+Maybe, but think about the fact that the Parvo virus can live on the ground for months and even years.
+The vet office might sanitize their floors and counters but they cannot destroy the pathogens in their parking lots or their yards and, with all the foot traffic of people going in and out, the risk of your puppy picking up a disease is quite high.
 Carry your dog from the car to the exam table and do not let him touch, smell or lick anything.
 Leave your shoes out when you get home and throw them in the washer the first chance you get.
+I like to keep a disinfectant spray in the car and spray the soles of my shoes before I leave the vet when I have puppies at home.
 Too paranoid?
-Maybe but, prevention is better than the cure.
+Maybe but, an ounce of prevention is better than a pound of cure.

 Keep in mind that it takes the immune system 1-2 weeks to build up antibodies after an effective vaccine.
 Be mindful, be careful and hold off on some activities that will require you to expose your pup too much.
 Before too long you'll be able to do all the fun things you have planned with him.